-Carl’s management portfolio at SSN includes responsibility for risk and compliance.
-He also leads SSN’s programme on Mobilising Investment for NDC implementation as well as the Small Grants Facility under the Adaptation Fund.
-He was previously the Climate and Development Knowledge Network (CDKN) Director for the African region.
-Prior to joining SSN, he championed the implementation of the award winning Kuyasa Clean Development Mechanism (CDM) project, the first CDM project in Africa, through which he developed an interest in thermal and energy-efficiency in low-income housing.
+Carl’s management portfolio at SSN includes responsibility for contracts, risk and compliance.
+He leads SSN’s DecarbBoost programme on Mobilising Investment for NDC implementation, as well as a research grant targeting innovation in Sustainable Manufacturing and Environmental Pollution.
+Carl previously led SSN’s work as Executing Entity of the Adaptation Fund’s Small Grants Facility in SA, and was the Climate and Development Knowledge Network (CDKN) Director for the African region.
+Prior to joining SSN, he championed the implementation of the award-winning Kuyasa Clean Development Mechanism (CDM) project, the first CDM project in Africa (and the first Gold Standard project in the world), through which he developed an interest in thermal and energy efficiency in low-income housing.
 Carl started his development career working in human rights and good governance.
-He spent 6 years with Lawyers for Human Rights working on rural access to justice before moving to Kenya, where he designed and managed a large-scale civic education programme and did consulting work in the region.
+He spent 6 years with Lawyers for Human Rights in SA, working on rural access to justice before moving to Kenya, where he designed and managed a large-scale civic education programme and did consulting work in the region.
 Carl holds a BA.LLB degree from the University of Cape Town and is an attorney admitted to practice in the High Court of South Africa.

-Suzanne co-leads the Climate Development and Implementation Practice Area at SSN.
-She is the programme coordinator for Weather and Climate Information Services for Africa (WISER) TRANSFORM project and a science adviser to the Future Climate for Africa programme.
-She is also the Head of Country Engagement for Climate and Development Knowledge Network (CDKN).
-Previously, Suzanne managed SSN’s portfolio of CDKN projects in Ethiopia, Uganda and Kenya.
-Prior to joining SSN, Suzanne worked for the British High Commission in South Africa where she led on their bilateral engagement with South Africa on climate change and energy.
-Prior to that she freelanced for the Earth Negotiations Bulletin covering mostly UNFCCC climate negotiations.
+Suzanne leads the Climate Services Practice Area at SSN.
+She is currently the Principal Investigator for the CLARE Research for Impact Hub.
+Previously, Suzanne headed the coordination unit for the Future Climate for Africa (FCFA) programme, led on Partnerships and UNFCCC engagement for the Adaptation Research Alliance (ARA), and was Head of Country Engagement for the Climate and Development Knowledge Network (CDKN).
+Prior to joining SSN, Suzanne worked for the British High Commission in South Africa, where she led their bilateral engagement with South Africa on climate change and energy.
+Prior to that, she freelanced for the Earth Negotiations Bulletin, covering mostly UNFCCC climate negotiations.
 Suzanne holds a PhD in climatology from the University of Cape Town

-Charlotte provides research and technical support on issues of international climate finance, including work on private sector finance and international climate fund processes.
-Charlotte also co-leads the Finance Thematic Working Group of the IKI NDC Support Cluster, in addition to working on various issues in the UNFCCC climate negotiations, including providing support to the Africa Group of Negotiations (AGN).
-Charlotte has previously worked on water-infrastructure related projects, including the Climate Resilience Infrastructure Development Facility (CRIDF), assessing the climate finance readiness of water institutions.
-Her interests lie in in promoting sustainable development in the African context, and supporting the identification, design and integration of innovative solutions that address climate and environmental challenges into public policy.
+Charlotte provides research and technical support on issues of climate finance, including work on private sector finance and international climate fund processes.
+She has managed an IKI funded project providing support to the African Group of Negotiators (AGN) since 2016, and is currently the project manager for the Southern African Renewable Investment and Growth (SOARING) programme.
+Charlotte also continues to play an integral role in the implementation of the Southern Africa Climate Finance Partnership (SACFP).
+Her previous work includes water-infrastructure related projects, e.g. the Climate Resilience Infrastructure Development Facility (CRIDF) assessing the climate finance readiness of water institutions.
+Her interests lie in sustainable development in the African context, and policy that supports the identification, design and integration of innovative, bottom-up solutions that address climate and environmental challenges.
 Charlotte holds a Master’s Degree in Applied Development Economics from the University of Cape Town.

 Clare is the Contracts Office Manager at SSN.
 She oversees the contracting process and manages the contractual relationships for all SSN programmes.
 Outside of SSN, she is involved in publishing a monthly tax law journal for The Taxpayer and various other titles for Cederberg Publishers.
 Clare holds a BA in English; History of Art, an LLB, and an LLM in Taxation.

-Emma provides knowledge management, communications and project management support to SSN programmes, as part of the Knowledge Management Hub.
-She co-ordinates communications for the Climate and Development Knowledge Network (CDKN) and supports other SSN projects with their knowledge management needs.
-She holds a BA Geography degree from the University of Exeter, UK, and a Master’s in Climate Change and Development from the University of Cape Town.
-Prior to starting at SSN, Emma worked in Uganda and Sierra Leone on projects related to climate change, clean energy and eco-tourism.
-In her spare time, Emma attempts to ‘bend it like Beckham’ in a 5-aside football team.
+Emma is a Project Manager working on the Climate and Development Knowledge Network (CDKN).
+She coordinates knowledge and outreach activities at the global level and within Africa.
+Emma holds a BA Geography degree from the University of Exeter and a Master’s in Climate Change and Development from the University of Cape Town.
+Prior to starting at SSN, Emma worked in the UK, Uganda and Sierra Leone on projects related to climate finance, energy, advocacy and eco-tourism.
+In her spare time, Emma can be found playing music or attempting to bend it like Beckham on the football pitch.

 Lisa McNamara is a Programme Manager at SSN, with expertise in knowledge management and urban resilience.
 She is the Knowledge Networks Coordinator for the global Climate and Development Knowledge Network (CDKN) programme, where she is responsible for providing tailored and useful climate knowledge to developing countries to support action on climate change.
 Lisa was previously the Africa lead of CDKN’s knowledge management programme (2011-2014) and later oversaw the delivery of CDKN’s country programmes and technical assistance projects in Kenya and Rwanda (2014-2017).
 Previously Lisa worked at the Environmental Management Department at the City of Johannesburg, where she focussed on city-level adaptation planning as well as sustainable energy in low-income housing.
 She holds a BA Honours in Development Studies and a MSc in Environmental Studies.